The Intent, implementation and Impact of our Curriculum – Mathematics

 Our implementation is developed through secure understanding of the curriculum and subject area.

-With the starting point of the National Curriculum Programmes of Study, alongside the White Rose Maths Hub planning exemplification and the Power Maths scheme, our curriculum maps and progression documents allow children to recall prior knowledge and reinforce the understanding and to deepen their understanding enabling them to apply new knowledge to different scenarios.
+Blending the National Curriculum Programmes of Study, the ready to progress criteria (created by the DFE) alongside the White Rose Maths Hub planning exemplification and the Power Maths scheme, we have created In our curriculum maps and progression documents that allow children to recall prior knowledge and reinforce the understanding and to deepen their understanding enabling them to apply new knowledge to different scenarios.
 Our progression document is based on recapping all strands of learning throughout the year numerous times in order to improve long term memory.
-With the use of accurate and processive questioning, mini quizzes, end of unit checks and additional daily Maths meetings, children are able to recap and reinforce their understanding.
+With the use of accurate and progressive questioning, mini quizzes, end of unit checks and additional daily Maths meetings, children are able to recap and reinforce their understanding.

 What you will typically see: